 Unit Reference H/616/0708

 Level Level 3

 Credit Value 3

 Guided Learning 25 hours

-Unit Summary Learning Outcomes Learners will be able to produce an extended piece of writing in the target language.
+Unit Summary Learners will be able to produce an extended piece of writing in the target language.
 Written work produced by learners does not have to be handwritten.
 A dictionary can be used by learners for this unit.
-Assessment Criteria

-(1 to 1) The learner will (1.1 to 1.1) The learner can
+Learning Outcomes (1 to 1) The learner will Assessment Criteria (1.1 to 1.1) The learner can

 Be able to write continuous text in the target language on a chosen topic.
 1.1 Produce a piece of extended writing (minimum 750 words) in the target language, demonstrating in depth knowledge of the chosen topic and clear and logical organisation of ideas which must include the following: a. vocabulary appropriate to the topic b. clearly expressed opinions c. complex sentence structures d. a wide range of at least 5 tenses/timeframes/moods e. appropriate prepositions, adjectives and adverbs using a dictionary as required.

-Links to National Occupational Standards UK Occupational Language Standards 2010: Write: Varied, Performance Criteria 1-9
+Links to National Occupational Standards UK Occupational Language Standards 2013:

+CFALANG3.4 - Write varied text on a range of work topics, Performance Criteria 1-9